A Responsible Retailer

 In 2010/11 our Charity of the Year was Help for Heroes, which provides practical, direct support to members of the armed forces wounded in the service of their country.
 Our staff, customers and suppliers were inspired to raise a record £1.5 million for this great cause during the year.

-We will also continue our long-standing support for other good causes including Prostate Cancer UK, to which we have donated more than £525,000 over the last five years, and Save The Family.
+We will also continue our long-standing support for other good causes including Prostate Cancer UK, to which we have donated more than £660,000 over the last six years, and a range of local good causes nominated to the Iceland Foods Charitable Foundation by our store teams around the country.
 Further information on Iceland’s charitable giving can be found on the Good Causes section of this site.

 Caring for people